Exxon posts 56% profit slump, joins peers in energy price hit

 The company has achieved cumulative structural cost savings of $8.3 billion from 2019 levels, nearing its $9 billion target.

-The oil giant distributed about $8 billion in cash to shareholders in the second quarter with about $3.7 billion of those in dividends.
+The oil giant distributed about $8 billion in cash to shareholders in the second quarter including about $3.7 billion in dividends.

 "We are very comfortable overall with our capital allocation approach," Mikells said.
 "So we're committed to continuing that balanced approach."